 Seizures of Gold in Florida

-The number of seizures involving gold and other precious metals has increased dramatically.
+The number of seizures involving gold and other precious metals has increased dramatically over the past five (5) years.
 In fact, a recent statement from U.S. Senator Marco Rubio (R-FL) discussed the Miami Herald’s expose on how drug dealers and other criminals are increasingly using Latin American gold to launder their dirty money.

 Instead of carrying large sums of U.S. currency that is easy to detect, more seizures are occurring when a traveler has gold jewelry, gold coins or bars, or other precious metals.
 Using precious metals makes it nearly impossible to trace the source of the assets.

-The problem is that federal agents often seize silver, gold, or platinum without having sufficient information to suspect drug dealing or money laundering.
+The problem is that federal agents often seize gold or other precious metals without having sufficient information to suspect drug dealing or money laundering.
 Innocent people, honest investors, and savers are caught up in the wide net being cast.

 Sometimes innocent people are subjected to a process in which federal agents seize their property for forfeiture.
 That property can include rings, necklaces, bracelets, or other jewelry.
 The property might be removed from a vehicle, purse, luggage, or the person’s pockets.